Messerschmitt Me 163 Komet: Operational history

 Following the initial combat trial missions of the Me 163B with EK 16, during the winter and spring of 1944 Major Späte formed the Luftwaffe's first dedicated Me 163 fighter wing, Jagdgeschwader 400 (JG 400), in Brandis, near Leipzig.
 JG 400's purpose was to provide additional protection for the Leuna synthetic gasoline works which were raided frequently during almost all of 1944.
 A further group was stationed at Stargard near Stettin to protect the large synthetic fuel plant at Pölitz (today Police, Poland).
 Further defensive units of rocket fighters were planned for Berlin, the Ruhr, and the German Bight.

 The first actions involving the Me 163B in regular Luftwaffe active service occurred on 28 July 1944, from I./JG 400's base at Brandis, when two USAAF B-17 Flying Fortress were attacked without confirmed kills.
 Combat operations continued from May 1944 to spring 1945.
 During this time, there were nine confirmed kills with ten Me 163s lost.
 Feldwebel Siegfried Schubert was the most successful pilot, with three bombers to his credit.
 Each engagement would see as many as a dozen Me 163s at a time launched to challenge the B-17s.

 Allied fighter pilots quickly observed the short duration of the Me 163's powered flight, and adapted their tactics to take advantage of this.
 The fighters would delay engaging until after the engine had exhausted its propellant before pouncing on the unpowered Komet.
 Even with this handicap, the aircraft was extremely manoeuvrable in gliding flight and thus was not a straightforward target to down.
-Another Allied method of engagement was attack the airfields from which the Komets operated, performing strafing runs upon them after the Me 163s had landed.
+Another Allied method of engagement was to attack the airfields from which the Komets operated, performing strafing runs upon them after the Me 163s had landed.
 Due to the skid-based landing gear system, the Komet was immobile until the Scheuch-Schlepper tractor could back the trailer up to the nose of the aircraft, place its two rear arms under the wing panels, and jack up the trailer's arms to hoist the aircraft off the ground or place it back on its take-off dolly to tow it back to its maintenance area.